ic3-software/ic3-reporting-api/doc/embed/EmbeddingJavascript.md

 ## icCube Dashboards API: Javascript Integration

-The Javascript API allows for loading the icCube Dashboards within an iFrame and then drive the Dashboard application via the `IReporting` instance sent back icCube via a callback.
+The Javascript API allows for loading the icCube Dashboards within an `iframe` or a `div` and then drive the Dashboards application via the `IReporting` instance sent back icCube via a callback.

 This integration allows for a two ways communication between the host application and the icCube Dashboards: